 Best things to do in Vancouver

-What is it: This 1,000-acre park is larger than New York City’s Central Park and is home to beaches, totem poles, an aquarium, playgrounds, a pool and splash park, botanical gardens, a par-54 golf course, 17 tennis courts, lawn bowling and a rowing club.
+What is it: A vast, must-see park with some more-than-impressive features.
+It measures at a whopping 1,000 acres (yep, that's even larger than Central Park, New York) and is the home of beaches, totem poles, an aquarium, playgrounds, a pool and splash park, botanical gardens, a par-54 golf course, 17 tennis courts, lawn bowling and a rowing club.
+Phew.

-Why go: Walk or bike the exterior Seawall or venture inside through the 40 miles of trails to get lost among ferns and centuries-old cedars and firs.
-Look for beavers, raccoons, great blue herons, bald eagles, coyotes, the occasional harbour seal and, sometimes, even whales.
+Why go: Not only does Stanley Park look spectacular, but you could easily spend a day within its perimeters.
+If you prefer two wheels to two legs, try biking the exterior Seawall or venture inside 40 miles of trails to get oh-so-merrily lost amongst glorious ferns and centuries-old cedars and firs.
+Eager to spot some of Canada's flourishing wildlife?
+Keep an eye out for beavers, raccoons, great blue herons, bald eagles, coyotes, the occasional harbour seal and, sometimes, even whales.

 What is it: The 5.5-mile paved pathway starts in downtown Vancouver at the cruise ship terminal, heads west around Stanley Park and then encircles False Creek past Kitsilano beach and pool out toward Spanish Banks on English Bay.